 This article proposes an examination of recent interventions in queer studies that project queer culture and politics within a diasporic framework.
-Drawing on written narratives of what may be termed 'queer migrations', I seek to map the intersections of queer memories and diasporic spaces as they are uttered in terms of 'home'.
-By following the movement of queer subjects between homes, I examine how 'home', migration and belonging relate to each other in multiple ways.
+Drawing on written narratives of what may be termed 'queer migrations', I seek to map the intersections of queer memories and diasporic spaces as they are uttered in terms of home.

 What's that Smell? - Queer

 This article is drawn from a book-length study of the explosion of queer urban subcultures in the last decade.
-My larger purpose is to examine how many queer communities experience and spend time in ways that are very different from their heterosexual counterparts.
-Queer uses of time and space develop in opposition to the institutions of family, heterosexuality and reproduction, and queer subcultures develop as alternatives to kinship-based notions of community.
-In my work on subcultures, I explore the stretched out adolescences of queer culture-makers and posit an `epistemology of youth' that disrupts conventional accounts of subculture, youth culture, adulthood, race, class and maturity.
-This article charts new developments in the theories of subcultures and youth cultures and argues that we should look now at the forms of stylistic resistance embedded in queer subcultural worlds.
+Queer uses of time and space develop in opposition to the institutions of family, heterosexuality and reproduction, and queer subculture develops as alternatives to kinship structure based notions of community.
+In my work on subcultures, I explore the stretched out adolescences of queer culture-makers and posit an epistemology of youth that disrupts conventional accounts of subculture.
+This article argues that we should look now at the forms of stylistic resistance embedded in queer subcultural worlds.